BEST Toilets in 2018: The Definitive Guide

 This two-piece bowl and tank offer the latest in contemporary styling from a company with over 90 years in the manufacturing of bathroom plumbing fixtures.
 Quiet, yet powerful with commercial grade flushing, this basic toilet is anything but ordinary.
 Using only 1.6 GPF (gallons per flush), this compact and sleekly-designed toilet will virtually pay for itself in the reduction of your water bills.

 The wider 3-inch valve is 125 percent larger than the conventional/standard 2-inch toilet valves with the fully glazed trap.
 It is easy to clean with virtually no maintenance required.
 Installation of this toilet combination requires only a few tools and an hour’s worth of work, saving you money.
-As a replacement for older or damaged toilets, this compact unit is perfect for home renovations and currently rated as the best toilet for the money.
+As a replacement for older or damaged toilets, this compact unit is perfect for home renovations and currently rated as the best-rated toilet for the money.

 Available on Amazon in a variety of colors designed to please even the most sophisticated décor, this toilet ensemble continues to receive one of the highest rankings when compared to similar competing styles.
 It is priced well within all budget guidelines and will transform your old bathroom into a room that you can be proud of.